-We create habitats:
+We create habitats

-We relocate species:
+We relocate when necessary

 When working on our rail facilities, we take great care not to harm any plants or animals, and we sometimes even temporarily move them to a new home to keep them safe and sound.
 We have done this with a number of species, such as sand lizards, bats and natterjack toads.

-We protect individual species:
+We protect specific species

-At Deutsche Bahn, we go one step further to protect flora and fauna.
+We take conservation even further, however.
 We have established many different measures that focus on the wellbeing of a single species, such as bees, peregrine falcons and Apollo butterflies.